-Maci R. Burke’s practice focuses on corporate, real estate, and estate planning matters.
-She regularly advises individuals and businesses regarding entity formation; corporate governance; negotiation and drafting of contracts, including purchase agreements, employment agreements, construction agreements, leases, and pre- and post-nuptial agreements; and the development of estate and succession plans.
+Maci R. Burke’s practice focuses on corporate, real estate, construction, and estate planning matters.
+She regularly advises individuals and businesses regarding entity selection and formation, corporate governance, residential construction disputes, construction agreements, purchase agreements, leases, employment agreements, and estate and succession plans.

-Maci received her undergraduate degree summa cum laude from the University of Nebraska-Lincoln and studied International Relations in Seville, Spain.
-As an intern with the United States Senate in Washington, D.C., Maci served the Committee on Commerce, Science, and Transportation and its Subcommittee on Surface Transportation, Maritime, Freight, and Ports.
+Maci received her undergraduate degree summa cum laude from the University of Nebraska-Lincoln.
+While an undergraduate, Maci interned with the United States Senate in Washington, D.C. and the Committee on Commerce, Science, and Transportation.

-Maci is an avid hiker and cyclist and enjoys traveling and spending time with her English Springer Spaniel, Tug.
+Maci enjoys trying new local restaurants, traveling, and spending time with her English Springer Spaniel, Tug.

 Court Appointed Special Advocates for Children (CASA)

 - Dean’s List 2020-2021

 University of Nebraska-Lincoln

 - Summa cum laude

 Maci is a regular contributor to various legal publications.

 - Maci Burke, A Call to Congress: A Constitutional Indian Child Welfare Act is Not a Flawless Indian Child Welfare Act, 39 JOURNAL OF LAW & INEQUALITY 191 (2021).